 Wednesday, January 28, 2026

 In 2012, California passed AB 685, becoming the first state to recognize the human right to water.
-Despite this, as of 2024, over 900,000 California residents get water from water systems that fail to provide them with safe, clean drinking water.
+Despite this, as of 2024, more than 900,000 California residents get water from water systems that fail to provide them with safe, clean drinking water.

 In 2024, the California State Water Resources Control Board published data showing that 379 of the 457 failing water systems were small water systems with 3,000 or less service connections (often translating to households), mostly located in California's rural agricultural regions in the Central Coast or San Joaquin Valley.
 Most of these systems rely on groundwater, which may be contaminated with arsenic, nitrate, or 1,2,3-TCP (trichloropropane).